entzmingerc/drumcrow/README.md

 ### CAW!
 RATIO IDEAS
 Try setting LFO cycle ratio (36) for all channels, then vary Ch1: `CROW.C1 1360` `CROW.C1 361`
 Try setting LFO Loop ratio (39) negative for Ch2 and positive for Ch3.
-Turning on Ch1 will turn on Ch2 and turn on Ch3.
+Turning on Ch1 will turn off Ch2 and turn on Ch3.
-Try setting Ch2's Note ratio: `CROW.C1 1112`
-Set Ratio (1) Note (11) on Ch2 (2) to Ch1 as always: `CROW.C1 1112`
+Set Ratio (1) Note (11) on Ch2 (2) to Ch1: `CROW.C1 1112`
 ....Use CROW.C3 to sequence Ch1 Note using teletype and listen to Ch2 following along: `CROW.C3 1 N PN.NEXT 0 V 5`
 ........Turn on Ch1 and Ch2 trig sequencers (50X) and hear the rhythms: `CROW.C1 501` `CROW.C1 502`
 ............Set Ratio (1) LenA parameter (51) on Ch2 (2), then vary LenA (51) on Ch1 (1): `CROW.C1 1512` `CROW.C1 511`